codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

-These mountains in GA sure are
+These mountains in GA sure are beautiful

 ## Description